BioComputingUP/ring-pymol/README.md

 #### Installation of PyMOL with apt

 - `sudo apt install pymol python3-pip python3-tk`
-- `pip install pmw networkx numpy~=1.20 scipy seaborn pandas qt-material biopython requests`
+- `pip install pmw networkx numpy scipy seaborn pandas qt-material biopython requests tqdm`

 #### Installation of PyMOL with Conda from yml file (RECOMMENDED)

 - Install conda, following the instructions on their website
 - Download the environment.yml file from this repository
-- Create the environment with `conda env create -f environment.yml`
+- Create the environment with `conda env create -f environment-open-source.yml`
+  - To install the schrodinger version of PyMOL use the `environment-schrodinger.yml` file
-- Activate the environment with `conda activate ring-pymol-plugin`
+- Activate the environment with `conda activate ring-pymol`

 #### Installation of PyMOL with Conda